aws/aws-cli/awscli/examples/ec2/request-spot-instances.rst

     ]
   }

-This example command creates a Spot Instance request for five instances in a nondefault VPC.
+This example command creates a one-time Spot Instance request for five instances in the specified subnet.
+Amazon EC2 launches the instances in the specified subnet.
+If the VPC is a nondefault VPC, the instances do not receive a public IP address by default.

 Command::